hpi-swa-teaching/ChangesBrowser/packages/ChangesReloaded-Tests.package/CRFakeChangeRecord.class/README.md

-A CRFakeChangeRecord is ChangeRecord that can't be filedIn, but it tells if it receives the fileIn message.
+A CRFakeChangeRecord is ChangeRecord that can't be filedIn, but it tells if it received the fileIn message.
 This is important to not accidentally fileIn a ChangeRecord within testing.

 Instance Variables
 	filedIn:					Bool